Hypergeometric Distribution Binomial experiments require that any... | Channels for Pearson+

 Hypergeometric Distribution Binomial experiments require that any sampling be done with replacement because each trial must be independent of the others.
 The hypergeometric distribution also has two outcomes: success and failure.
 The sampling, however, is done without replacement.
 For a population of N items having k successes and failures, the probability of selecting a sample of size that has successes and failures is given by

 In a shipment of 15 microchips, 2 are defective and 13 are not defective.
 A sample of three microchips is chosen at random.
-Use the above formula to find the probability that (c) two microchips are defective and one is not defective.
+Use the above formula to find the probability that (b) one microchip is defective and two are not defective

 Verified video answer for a similar problem: